BBVA/qed/rtd_docs/source/use_cases/commits.rst

     # Verify the proof
     # please note the --auto-verify flag, without this flag the operation
-    # will returns the criptographic proof
+    # will returns the cryptographic proof
     qed client \
         membership \
         --event "$(cat fingerprint.json)" \